CrashCash/GarageDoorServer/README.md

 For the SysV init script, see GarageDoorServerInit

-Do a standard NetBeans remote deploy to the RaspBerry Pi.
+Do a standard NetBeans remote deploy to the Raspberry Pi.

 It needs two support libraries:
 * Netty from http://netty.io/ for the network server framework